WeCanDoBetter/delphi/docs/api/function_map.md

-# Delphi FunctionMap API Reference
+# Delphi API Reference > Function Map

 The `FunctionMap` class in the Delphi framework is a specialized map used to store and manage functions callable by an agent.
 Below is a detailed API